-The letter should present the request in the best possible light to maximize the likelihood the boss will give his or her approval.
+The request letter for training should present the request in the best possible light to maximize the likelihood the boss will give his or her approval.

 The first paragraph of the letter should state the reason for the letter and describe the training program.
 It should mention the subject of the program, where it is offered and the dates.

 If the course directly relates to the employees work, it should be mentioned that participating in the program will benefit their work for the company.

 The letter should also explain how the training program will help the employee.
 However, the training request letter should focus on the benefit to the company and not only to the personal benefit of the employee.

 For example, if the employee is a cook in a catering business, they can say that the training program is about making wedding cakes, and, since the catering business has many requests for wedding cakes, it would benefit the business if there were another professional wedding cake baker.

 Another example is a training session about learning more about IT.
 The employee could state that once they learn more about the new technology recently installed in the business, they can train other employees.

 If there are any fees connected with the training program or travel and hotel expenses these should be mentioned.
 The employee may want to request that the company pay for the program, or he or she may be willing to pay for it.